 Do I need a real estate license to engage in wholesaling properties in Texas?

 No, a real estate license is not a compulsory requirement to wholesale properties in Texas.
 However, wholesalers should be cautious not to perform tasks that are legally reserved for licensed agents, such as representing another person in a real estate transaction.
+Consulting a Texas real estate attorney can help ensure your activities stay within permitted bounds.

 What is the typical structure of a wholesale real estate contract in Texas?

 The typical structure of a wholesale real estate contract in Texas includes an agreement where the wholesaler secures the rights to purchase a property and then assigns those rights to an end buyer for a fee, ensuring all parties’ roles and expectations are clearly delineated.
+The contract should include “and/or assigns” language and a clear assignment clause, along with any negotiated option period and earnest money terms.

 Are double closings a permissible practice in Texas real estate transactions?

 Double closings, where the wholesaler both purchases and then resells a property in two back-to-back transactions, are permissible in Texas.
 However, they must be conducted transparently and in compliance with all applicable financing and lending regulations.
+Securing a wholesaler-friendly title company and transactional funding in advance will help the process run smoothly.

 How can a real estate wholesaler avoid legal issues in Texas?